async-labs/async/README.md

 ## Async

-Open source web app for team + client communication.
+Open source SaaS web app.

-Async comes with many basic SaaS web app features (see Features below).
-In addition, the major features of Async are: (1) Chat for real-time, synchronous communication, (2) Discussions for asynchronous communication, (3) multi team/project management.
+Async's main features are: (1) Chat for real-time, synchronous communication, (2) Discussions for asynchronous communication, (3) multi team/project management.

 Async was built from our popular open source [SaaS boilerplate](https://github.com/async-labs/saas).
 We built Async for communication within our internal team and with our clients.
 By separating synchronous (urgent) vs. asynchronous (non-urgent) conversations, we minimized distractions.
-Our team knows when a conversation needs immediate attention or can wait for uninterrupted, deep thinking.
+Your team already knows when a conversation needs immediate attention or can wait for uninterrupted, deep thinking.
+Async helps separate conversations into urgent and non-urgent.

-You can use Async as an in-house, self-hosted communication app for your team and or with clients.
-You can also use Async as a starting point for building a more complex SaaS web application that includes communication features.
+You can use Async as a self-hosted communication app for your team.
+You can also use Async as a starting point for building a more complex SaaS web application.

 ## Live demo: